Decoupling Vector Data and Index Storage for Space Efficiency

-\paragraph{Adaptive vector prefetching.} \sysname proposes an adaptive strategy by prefetching the most promising vectors in parallel and terminating re-ranking early once the result set stabilizes: \begin{itemize}[leftmargin=*] \item {\em Phase 1 (Vector prefetching):} During graph traversal, \sysname maintains a max-heap of size $K+B$, where $K$ is the expected number of final results and $B$ is the batch size, to track top candidates based on their in-memory PQ-encoded distances.
-Once the heap is full, if $B$ consecutive candidates are explored without updating the heap, the search is considered to be stable. \sysname then issues I/O requests to prefetch full-precision vectors for the top candidates.
-To prevent contention with graph traversal, these requests utilize only the available I/O bandwidth, which can be obtained by the configurable beam width $W$ \cite{jayaram19} minus the number of in-flight I/Os from graph traversal.
-This prepares vector data for re-ranking without I/O contention. \item {\em Phase 2 (Adaptive re-ranking termination):} After graph traversal, \sysname processes prefetched vectors in batches.
-It re-ranks candidates using the final top-$K$ max-heap based on their full-precision vectors.
-Upon entering the re-ranking phase, it immediately begins processing the vectors prefetched during graph traversal while asynchronously issuing I/O requests for the next batch of promising candidates.
-For each batch, it calculates a {\em benefit ratio}, defined as the fraction of candidates that update the final max-heap.
-If this ratio falls below a predefined threshold (e.g., 0.01), \sysname terminates re-ranking; otherwise, it issues I/O requests for the next batch of promising candidates.
-This ensures that I/Os are performed only when necessary, so as to mitigate I/Os while preserving search accuracy. \end{itemize}
+\para{Adaptive vector prefetching.} \sysname prefetches the most promising full-precision vectors during graph traversal and terminates re-ranking early once the result set stabilizes: \begin{itemize}[leftmargin=*] \item {\em Phase 1 (Vector prefetching):} \sysname maintains a max-heap of size $K+B$ to track the top candidates by PQ-encoded distance during traversal, where $K$ is the result set size and $B$ is the re-ranking batch size (also used as the prefetch stability threshold).
+Once the heap is full and $B$ consecutive candidates are explored without displacing any heap entry, the search is considered stable; using $B$ for both the stability threshold and the re-ranking batch size ensures the prefetch trigger aligns with the re-ranking granularity. \sysname then issues prefetch I/Os for the top $K$ candidates using spare I/O bandwidth, computed as the beam width $W$ \cite{jayaram19} minus the number of in-flight traversal I/Os, to avoid contention with ongoing traversal. \item {\em Phase 2 (Adaptive re-ranking termination):} \sysname immediately begins re-ranking the prefetched vectors while concurrently issuing I/Os for the next batch.
+For each batch, it computes a {\em benefit ratio}, the fraction of candidates that displace an entry in the final top-$K$ heap.
+It terminates re-ranking if the ratio falls below a predefined threshold (default: 0.01), ensuring that I/Os are issued only while the result set continues to improve. \end{itemize}